Check the general area, first impressions will tell you a lot. Is every thing stored away properly? Does the salon look clean?

 What are porous tools and why should they be one-time use only?
 Porous tools, such as pumice stones, nail files and buffers, cannot be completely disinfected because of their tendency to hold on to dead skin cells, and should be discarded after every use.
 Using them on more than one client risks transmitting bacteria.

 What are the differences between Shellac, Gelish, gel polish and soak off gel polish?
 Basically, there is no difference between these services.
 Shellac and Gelish are a brand names most commonly associated with soak off gel polish; think tissue and Kleenex!
 Gel polish and soak off gel polish are just different ways to describe the process and products used to achieve the long lasting manicure that is cured under either a UV or LED light, and has to be soaked off in 100% acetone for removal.
+What are Gel-X Extensions?
+Aprés Gel-X is the world's first soft gel nail extension system.
+It is manufactured from soft gel formulas that can be soaked off just like gel polish.
+It offers added length and desired shape to your natural nail.
+It is odorless and will not damage your nails.
+Gel-X extensions require meticulous work and will take at least 90 mins to complete a full set.
+We recommend it for special occasions, as it is a great alternative to traditional acrylic or hard gel extensions.

 Can I remove my gel polish at home?
 Absolutely!
 Follow these steps for the safest and easiest way to remove your gel polish without damaging your nail bed: